Hearts and Minds Film

 Elizabeth graduated from New York University's Gallatin School of Individualized Study, with a concentration in film and linguistics.
 Her years in New York brought her a wide range of professional experience, including working with Nickelodeon Studios, Lions Gate Pictures, and Simon & Goodman Picture Company.

-Julie Pfeifenroth has traveled internationally as a sound engineer and videographer, and is an Emmy- and Gabriel Award-winning editor.
+Julie has traveled internationally as a sound engineer and videographer, and is an Emmy- and Gabriel Award-winning editor.
 A graduate of the University of Delaware, she has been the Senior Editor for all major Serviam Media broadcast projects.
 Julie is an expert at her medium, a master of the technical and aesthetic skills that are essential to stay at the cutting edge of the ever-evolving standards of today's film industry.

 Order any program in our pipeline, and you will have a chance to witness her technical skills and creative finesse!